 There’s a story of young soldier in the army in the former Soviet Union who was constantly humiliated because he believed in God.
 One day the captain wanted to humiliate him before the troops.
 He called the young man and told him to take the keys and go and park the Jeep in front of the troops.
 The soldier said that he could not drive!
 The captain told him to “ask for assistance from your God!
 Show us that He exists!”
 The soldier took the keys and walked to the vehicle and began to pray.
 Then He parked the jeep as the captain wanted.
 When the soldier got out of the jeep he saw the troops all crying.
 They all said together, “We want to serve your God!”
 The young soldier was astonished, and asked what was going on.
 The Captain opened the hood of the jeep to show the young man that the car had no engine.
 Then the soldier said, “See.
 This is the God I serve.”

-In the Gems ahead, we have to deal with the interface with the verses before verse 36 and those after it.
+In the Gems ahead, we have to deal with the verses before verse 36 and those after it.
 How in the world do these verses fit together?
 I will deal with the interface in the following few Gems.
 I will connect the pieces together for you and then leave you to look at Chapter 5 for yourself.
 For the moment consider how these two segments go together.
 How do Chapters four and five fit together?

 The Church: a bunch of nobodies, loved By Him and who therefore love everybody and serve anyone and don’t care about becoming somebody.Marny Suntono